ElifYonel/ElifYonel/README.md

-### Here is what I'm working on 👋
+### Hello, here is what I'm working on 👋

 Here are some ideas to get you started:

 - 🔭 I’m currently working on business intelligence.
-- 🌱 I’m currently learning SQL and Tableau.
+- 🌱 I’m currently learning SQL, Power BI and Tableau.
 - ⚡ I reach people with my blog site: https://elifyonel.wordpress.com
 - 📫 How to reach me :